londonbarrett/context-forms-proto/README.md

 # Context Forms Prototype

 > Disclaimer!
-This is a prototype, for fast development purposses it has
+This is a prototype, for fast development purposses it is
-> not tests, it is not typed, and some components still need some work.
+> not typed, and some components still need some work.
+Now the Proof of
-> Now the Proof of Concept has passed and a production version is on
+> Concept has passed and a production version is on progress.
-> progress.

 Context Forms is a library for handling forms easily in an expressive way, it uses the most recent React Context API for handling the state of